 5. Activate and launch

-Brands may want to leverage existing vendors for their international expertise as a low-risk option to test markets.
+Brands may want to leverage a minimum viable product approach to fast-track a global ecommerce expansion.
+Companies might consider working with existing vendors as a low-risk option to test markets.
 Before contracting with new partners, check existing third-party logistics providers (3PL).
 A payment gateway in Europe may also support payments in Latin America.
 Run a full assessment with all vendors to determine their capabilities.

 Get ready for what’s next in international commerce

-As I discovered in my previous roles, the unique multi-site functionality of Commerce Cloud makes it easy to create and manage local site instances, deploy localized marketing messages and promotions, global content strategies, custom price lists, and more.
-In addition, check out the pre-certified translations providers in the Commerce Cloud Partner Marketplace to help deploy professional and automated translations directly to your site and marketing efforts.
+As I discovered in my previous roles, the multi-site functionality of Commerce Cloud makes it easy to create and manage local site instances and deploy localized marketing messages and promotions, global content strategies, custom price lists, and more.
+In addition, you can find pre-certified translation providers in the Commerce Cloud Partner Marketplace to help deploy professional and automated translations directly to your site and marketing efforts.